Configure how Genesys Predictive Engagement tracks your visitors as they move through your website.

 Exclude IP addresses

-You can designate IP addresses for which Altocloud should not generate web events.
-For example, you might not want to track visits from internal users.
+You can designate IP addresses for which Genesys Predictive Engagement should not generate web events.
+For example, when you don't want to track visits from internal users.

 - This feature works in addition to whatever blocking your corporate IT department does to block external traffic from competitors, robo-spammers, and so on.